There’s no one who can honestly say that they’ve never suffered from a lack of motivation.

 But obstacles are a necessity because there’s no path to a greater version of yourself that excludes them.
 The key is to learn not to avoid them but to use them as an official and integral part of the solution.

-The Strategic Coach thinking tool to assist you in getting through these difficult situations is The Strategy Circle.
 It allows you to harness the power of negative thinking by envisioning a desired outcome and then becoming immediately aware of everything that stands in the way of that goal.

 What can you automate and what can you delegate?